dckc/ag-documentation/main/guides/js-programming/hardened-js.md

 ## Hardening JavaScript: frozen built-ins

-One form of authority that is too widely available in ordinary JavaScript is the ability to redefine built-ins.
+One form of authority that is too widely available in ordinary JavaScript is the ability to redefine built-ins (shown above as "mutable primordials").
 Consider this `changePassword` function:

 <<< @/snippets/test-no-ses.js#changePassword